-Preparation of the behavioral data-The first five seconds of data during which the participants looked at the black dot in the four tasks were not considered for analyses.
-Behavioral data after Charlie was found in the searching task were not considered for analyses, as well.
-For adequate comparison between tasks, the length of the corresponding trials in the three other tasks were adjusted accordingly (same trial duration analysed in the four trials).
-If, for example, Charlie was found after 20 sec in the first trial of the searching task, data from 20 to 35 sec in this trial were deleted and data from 20 to 35 sec in the first trial of the three other tasks were also deleted.
-Thirdly, trials during which the personage was searched in the freeviewing were not considered for analyses.
+The first 5 s of data during which the participants looked at the black dot in the four tasks was not considered for analyses.
+Behavioral data after Charlie was found in the searching task were not considered for analyses as well.
+For adequate comparison between tasks, the length of the corresponding trials in the three other tasks was adjusted accordingly (same trial duration analyzed in the four trials).
+If, for example, Charlie was found after 20 s in the first trial of the searching task, data from 20 to 35 s in this trial were deleted and data from 20 to 35 s in the first trial of the three other tasks were also deleted.
+Thirdly, trials during which the personage was searched in the free viewing were not considered for analyses.
 In fact, three of the sixteen participants searched for the personage in the four free-viewing trials.
-The behavioral data in all trials were detrended (cf., Bonnet, Cherraf, Szaffarczyk, & Rougier, 2014a).
-This procedure (MLsway) eterend(MLsway); APsway = detrend(APsway)) led the principal component of displacement to be flat in each trial, reducing thereby the influence of change in body orientation on the characteristics of COP and head, neck, lower-back body displacement.
-For control purposes, the mean position of the COP and markers (not detrended this time) was analysed to check any change in body orientation between tasks (cf., Bonnet, Morio, Szaffarczyk, & Rougier, 2014b; Tarantola, Nardone, Tacclini & Schieppati, 1997).
+The behavioral data in all trials were detrended (cf., Bonnet, Cherraf, Szaffarczyk, & Rougier, 2014).
+This procedure (MLsway = detrend (MLsway); APsway = detrend(APsway)) led the principal component of displacement to be flat in each trial, reducing thereby the influence of change in body orientation on the characteristics of COP and head, neck, and lower-back body displacement.
+For control purposes, the mean position of the COP and markers (not detrended this time) was analyzed to check any change in body orientation between tasks (cf., Bonnet, Morio, Szaffarczyk, & Rougier, 2014; Tarantola, Nardone, Tacclini, & Schieppati, 1997).